 - 6(A).
 A neck collar is mandatory. - 6(B).
-Neck Collar made of Nomex or equivalent is mandatory with a recommended rating of SFI 3.3, - 6(C).
+Neck Collar made of Nomex or equivalent is mandatory with a SFI tag required, - 6(C).
 A neck collar is not required if the approved SFI Head and Neck Restraint System does not mandate one.
 For example, a "HANS" system. - 7.
 Head and Neck Restraint Systems